yuhanglu2000/yuhanglu2000.github.io/_pages/about.md

 # About me
 I am a Research Assistant at [4DVLab](https://4dvlab.github.io/), under the supervision of [Yuexin Ma](https://yuexinma.me/).
 My research focuses on developing a scalable and resource-efficient 3D perception system.
 Recently, my work focuses on autonomous driving algorithms requiring minimal annotation and computational resources.

-Prior to joining 4DVLab, I earned my bachelor's degree from the joint program between [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/) and [Queen Marry University of London](https://www.qmul.ac.uk/), graduating with first-class honors.
+Prior to joining 4DVLab, I earned my bachelor's degree from the joint program between [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/) and [Queen Mary University of London](https://www.qmul.ac.uk/), graduating with first-class honors.

 You can find my CV here: [Yuhang Lu's Curriculum Vitae]()